 National Geographic Endeavour II National Geographic Islander

-*Please note: Itineraries vary slightly from week to week subject to the Galápagos National Park regulations.
-Each itinerary will include Isla Santa Cruz and a selection of the other stops listed on these pages.
+* Please note: Itineraries vary subject to the Galápagos National Park regulations.
+Each itinerary will include Isla Santa Cruz, San Cristóbal, and a selection of the other stops listed in the itinerary.

 For children under 18, deduct $500 from the adult rate.

 Prices are per person, double occupancy.
 For a single cabin on the Endeavour II in 2017, add $1,990 in Category 2 and $2,190 in Category 3.
 For a single cabin on the Islander in 2017, add $3,660 in Category 1 and $4,150 in Category 2.

 International airfare to/from Guayaquil and airfare between Guayaquil and Galápagos is not included in the expedition cost.
 The group flight between Guayaquil and Galápagos is $450 for adults and $225 for children under 12 (subject to change).